 Before you retire or upon the occurrence of a qualifying event, you should talk with your Human Resources Representative about your eligibility under the Retiree Welfare Benefit Program and when the benefits under it will begin.
-It is suggested you contact your Human Resources Representative at least 90 days prior to the date of your planned retirement, so the appropriate paperwork can be processed and your benefits can begin in a timely manner.
+It is suggested you contact your Human Resources Representative at least 90 days prior to the date of your planned retirement, so the appropriate paperwork can be processed and your benefits may begin in a timely manner.

-To enroll for the Retiree Medical Plan, you must complete the necessary form(s) and return them to your local Human Resources Representative within 31 days of the qualifying event.
+To enroll in the Retiree Welfare Benefit Program, you must complete the necessary form(s) and return them to your local Human Resources Representative within 31 days of the qualifying event.
 This is explained under Retiree Medical Coverage in the following section.